JankyChris/JankyChris/README.md

 - 🔭 I’m currently working on [picoDarkroomTimer](https://github.com/ajanky/Darkroom3)

-- 🌱 I’m currently studying **numerical analysis and uncertainty quantification**
+- 🌱 I’m currently studying **numerical analysis of stochastic and deterministic (partial) differential equations**

 - 📸 Some of my photos are available at [https://negativeimpression.com/](https://negativeimpression.com/)